whily/notes/xps-ubuntu.md

 - May need te replace Dell 1830 wireless card with Intel 8260 if there is issue with former.
   So far, wireless cards works fine in both Windows and Ubuntu.

+- To upgrade XPS 15, screwdrivers for Philips PH0 and Torx T5 are needed.